kiwisincebirth/TRS-80-ROMS/README.md

 * Tandy TRS-80 Model 1 Level 2 BASIC ROMS.
 * Tandy TRS-80 Model III Level 2 BASIC ROMS.

-> NOTE: For best results view the code with 8 spaces per tab.

 ### Motivation

 I read a post asking why Model 1 BASIC hadn’t been ported to a modern hobbyist CP/M environment.
 Of course there are